Email signature format: How to structure a clear and effective email signature

 Some organizations also add elements such as meeting booking links, promotional banners, or email disclaimers.

-When signatures follow a consistent format, emails remain easy to read and organizations can maintain a clear and professional communication standard across every employee.
+When signatures follow a consistent format, emails stay easy to read and organizations maintain a clear, professional communication standard across every employee.

 A clear email signature format follows a consistent structure so recipients can quickly scan the sender’s information.